jonathanlandGit/Java/README.md

 # Java Sample Programs
 This file contains various Java programs.
-Some of them demonstrate practice with collections interface, as well as with dynamic programming.
+Some of the programs demonstrate working with different kinds of collections interfaces, as well various dynamic programming problems.
 Other programs implement abstract data types.
 The degree of difficulty varies.